CeciliaColley/PJU_FPS_Avances/Documentation/PlayerCombat.md

 ## Purpose

-This script handles player combat mechanics, including shooting with a gun equipped and dealing damage to enemies.
+This script handles player combat mechanics, including shooting with a gun, if equipped, and dealing damage to enemies.

 ## Attach